Is Floyd Mayweather Jr. to Blame for the HBO GBP split?

 Whether it’s Floyd Mayweather Jr. – the guy that everyone loves to hate, just signing a big money deal with the Showtime Network for whom he bolted from HBO for, or other reasons, HBO has now struck back, severing it’s boxing relationship with Golden Boy promotions (GBP) whom Mayweather has collaborated with for his last few fights.

 HBO’s claims of Mayweather’s defection having no affect on their boxing program couldn’t be farther from the truth.
 Truth is they wanted Mayweather and his move was an unexpected shock to HBO who stands to lose millions of dollars and its #1 status from Mayweather PPV’s.
 So HBO had to do something, cutting their losses they went after the group who reportedly brokered the Mayweather/Showtime deal; Golden Boy Promotions.
+Also reported is that GBP was looking for a multi-fight deal between HBO and the up-and-coming Adrien Broner, who recently garnered 1.5M views for his fight against Gavin Rees on the HBO network, without a deal, GBP could easily take Broner to Showtime following Mayweather’s lead, which has now happened.
+It was then that HBO decided that GBP and the man in the shadows – Al Haymon, weren’t going to dictate terms to them, so the axe fell.

 All of this didn’t begin with Mayweather, in fact after Ken Hershman left as Showtime’s boxing boss to man the helm at HBO, Showtime chose GBP head Consul Stephen Espinoza to command their 2nd place boxing program.
 Under Espinoza, Showtime’s relationship with GBP flourished with GBP getting many of the choice boxing dates to showcase their talent.
 Another fact is that Showtime’s boxing shows over the 2012 boxing season improved greatly competing favorably with rival HBO’s shows.
 Additionally big name fighters who’d made their bones on the “network of champions” were fighting more on Showtime.
 Amir Khan, Canelo Alvarez, Andre Berto and others were now perceived as “Showtime” fighters.
 HBO was losing market share, they didn’t like it and they definitely weren’t going to sit idly by and let it happen.